Reach Center

 • We are experts and leaders in implementation science: the study of how to increase the use of evidence-based information by practitioners and policymakers.

-Our vision for the future of REACH is to become a center of excellence focused on implementing and evaluating climate-health initiatives.
+Our vision for the future of Reach is to become a center of excellence focused on implementing and evaluating life-saving initiatives.
 Our aim is to:

-• Increase understanding of climate change health impacts across Washington, Wyoming, Alaska, Montana and Idaho.
+• Increase understanding of the impacts of heat and other weather events on health across Washington, Wyoming, Alaska, Montana and Idaho.

-• Increase commitment across the region to developing, implementing and evaluating interventions to reduce climate change-related health risks.
+• Increase commitment across the region to developing, implementing and evaluating interventions to reduce health risks.

-• Advance understanding of how to train the next generation of climate and health researchers in implementation science.
+• Advance understanding of how to train the next generation of researchers in implementation science.

 Nurse holding clipboard stands facing a patient

-We believe REACH has great potential to advance the field of climate and health interventions, while potentially saving lives and reducing illness.
+We believe Reach has great potential to advance the field of health interventions, while potentially saving lives and reducing illness.
 With future funding, we would:

-• Expand the areas of climate science we work in.
+• Expand the areas of disaster ressearch we work in.
 Our initial focus is on extreme heat, but additional funding would allow us to study other disasters such as wildfires, flooding and more.

-• Build on climate-health data tools, such as the Climate Health and Risk Tool (CHaRT).
+• Build on data tools, such as the Chart Tool.

-• Further our role regionally as a leader in building resilience to climate change.
+• Further our role regionally as a leader in responding to weather-related disasters.